bbauska/W3Cx-5of5/README.md

 related W3C specification</a>) introduces &quot;two related mechanisms, similar
 to HTTP session cookies, for storing structured data on the client side&quot;.</p>

-Indeed, Web Storage provides two interfaces - sessionStorage and localStorage - whose main difference is data longevity.
-This specification defines an API for persistent data storage of key-value pair data in Web clients.
+<p>Indeed, Web Storage provides two
+interfaces - sessionStorage and localStorage - whose main difference is data longevity.
+This specification defines an API for persistent data storage of key-value pair data in Web clients.</p>

-<b>With localStorage the data will remain until it is deleted, whereas
+<p><b>With localStorage the data will remain until it is deleted, whereas
-with sessionStorage the data is erased when the tab/browser is closed.</b>
+with sessionStorage the data is erased when the tab/browser is closed.</b></p>

-For convenience, we will mainly illustrate the localStorage object.
-Just change &quot;local&quot; to &quot;session&quot; and it should work (this time with a session lifetime)
+<p>For convenience, we will mainly illustrate the localStorage object.
+Just
+change &quot;local&quot; to &quot;session&quot; and it should work (this time with a session lifetime)</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 518. table: key/value pairs (491) ~~~~~~~~~~~~~~~~-->
 <p align="left" width="100%">